 The airport is required by the Federal Aviation Administration to remain open and provide air service.
 BGR is considered essential and remains open.
 In addition to domestic flights, BGR serves a diverse customer base of military, private charter, medical, and cargo flight operations.
 Please check with your airline to confirm flight information before coming to the airport.

 The airlines are operating on a very day-to-day basis due to scheduling changes and low passenger counts.
 Please check with your airline prior to your flight for information regarding potential cancellations.
+You can find BGR arrivals and departures here.

 How do I contact my airline?